Millennium (The X-Files): Events

 Mulder and Scully go to a mental institution in Woodbridge, Virginia, to visit Frank Black.
-Black is initially reluctant to help them, as he believes that any further involvement with or even activity regarding the Group may hinder his custody battle for his daughter Jordan.
-When Black finally agrees to assist, he explains that the four former members of the Group believe they can bring about the end of the world by killing themselves before the dawn of the millennium, acting as the Four Horsemen of the Apocalypse.
+Black is initially reluctant to help them, as he believes that any further involvement with the Group may hinder his custody battle for his daughter Jordan.
+When he finally agrees to assist, he explains that the four former members of the Group believe they can bring about the end of the world by killing themselves before the dawn of the millennium, acting as the Four Horsemen of the Apocalypse.
 Meanwhile, Johnson is changing a tire on his truck when a deputy comes upon him.
-Discovering Crouch's body in the back, the deputy attempts to arrest Johnson, but is attacked and killed by a suddenly reanimated Crouch.
+Discovering Crouch's body in the back, the deputy attempts to arrest Johnson but is attacked and killed by a suddenly reanimated Crouch.

-Acting on information from Black, Mulder concentrates on trying to find Johnson, while Scully is attacked in the morgue by the dead deputy; Johnson saves her by shooting the deputy before disappearing.
+Acting upon information from Black, Mulder concentrates on trying to find Johnson while Scully is attacked in the morgue by the dead deputy; Johnson saves her by shooting the deputy before disappearing.
 The two agents put all their effort in to finding Johnson before it is too late.
-Mulder breaks into Johnson's house but is locked in his basement and attacked by the four corpses of the FBI agents; he manages to shoot and kill one of them.
-Frank shows up; after tying up Johnson, Frank shoots two of the zombies in the head.
+Mulder breaks into his house but is locked in the basement and attacked by the four corpses of the FBI agents, managing to shoot and kill one of them.
+Black shows up; after tying up Johnson, Black shoots two of the zombies.
 As his gun runs out of bullets and death seems imminent, Scully arrives and shoots the final zombie, saving both men.
-Frank returns to the hospital, arranging to have himself discharged.
-Scully informs Frank that he has a visitor and brings in Jordan.
-Dick Clark's New Year's Rockin' Eve is on television; Frank and Jordan leave just before the countdown begins.
+Black returns to the hospital, arranging to have himself discharged.
+Scully informs Black that he has a visitor and brings in Jordan.
+Dick Clark's New Year's Rockin' Eve is on television; Black and his daughter leave just before the countdown begins.
 As the clock strikes zero and the crowd begins to sing "Auld Lang Syne" on screen, Mulder and Scully kiss to ring in the new year.